AriaeiMehdi/Highresolution-Remote-Sensing-Image-Classification-With-Limited-Training-Data/README.md

 from our limited set of training samples.
 This process is meticulously designed to ensure that the encoder, now repurposed, effectively adapts to its new role in the pipeline.
+This repository contains the MATLAB implementation of the paper:

+High-Resolution Remote Sensing Image Classification With Limited Training Data

+Mehdi Ariaei, Hassan Ghassemian, and Maryam Imani

+13th Iranian / 3rd International Machine Vision and Image Processing Conference (MVIP), 2024.

+The proposed method leverages unsupervised feature learning with an asymmetric dual-input autoencoder followed by transfer learning on multi-spectral WorldView-3 satellite imagery.
+The pipeline extracts rich spatial–spectral representations using autoencoders and then re-trains the encoder on limited labeled samples to achieve accurate per-pixel classification.